-Just be prepared!
-You will need 3 to 5 days before the infusion is ready.
+Just be prepared: You will need three to five days before the infusion is ready.
 It's not a last-minute party project.

 While this particular recipe creates a lavender and rosemary vodka infusion, you can use either of the herbs by themselves.
 This would give you either a rosemary vodka or a lavender vodka.
-When making this switch, simply use 2 to 3 sprigs of either herb.
+When making this switch, simply use two to three sprigs of either herb.

 Fresh herbs are best for vodka infusions because they produce the most natural flavors.
 In a pinch, you can use dried herbs.
 If the herbs are loose, place them in a tea bag or infusion ball to make straining a little easier.

-Rinse the herbs and place them into a clean mason jar or similar jar with a tight sealing lid.
+Rinse the herbs and place them into a clean quart-sized Mason jar or similar jar with a tight sealing lid.

 Pour the vodka over the herbs and seal the lid tightly.